Chapter 32 : 31- Murder Most Wanted

 “I’ve never seen anything like it.”
 He said, examining the fire with a curious look on his face.
 “Fiendfyre is unaffected by most spells but to actually latch on to and feed off protective enchantments, it’s incredible.”
 He then turned back to Harry.

-“So you’re just going to allow it to burn through, which it will, and kill all of us?”
+“So you’re just going to allow it to burn through and kill all of us?”
 Harry said and he heard Marietta take a squeal of in-breath.

 Harry didn’t reply.
 Frustration was now replacing the little hope this idea had given him and the thought that no one in the prison knew how to get rid of the fire was unbearable.